acolote1998/humble-gladiators-2/README.md

 # 🎮 Humble Gladiators 2

 A modern **browser-based** collectible card game (think MTG) fused with RPG mechanics.
-Build custom campaigns, open booster packs to discover unique character and item cards, equip your hero with weapons and armor, then engage in strategic 1v1 turn-based card battles.
+Build custom campaigns, open booster packs to discover unique character and item cards, equip your hero with gear, then engage in strategic 1v1 turn-based card battles.

-## 📖 Project Description

 Humble Gladiators 2 is a remake of the original Humble Gladiators game.
 As with the original, content generation is **dynamic** and the **RNG's don't stop surprising you**, bringing loads of fun to every playthrough.
-Each campaign features AI-generated characters, items, and scenarios with custom themes and specific preferences (wanted and unwanted themes).
+Each campaign features AI-generated characters, items, and scenarios with custom themes and specific preferences.

 ## ✨ Key Features